ErwanQuintin/OpticalSkyMiner/README.md

 - Standard Python packages

 "LoadMasterSources.py" will load the relevant multi-instrument sources in custom Python objects.
 This gives access to flux and band photometry.
-"DataMining.py" will use the loaded multi-instrument sources and allow you to study their properties
+"DataMining_OpticalUV_TDEs.py" will use the loaded multi-instrument sources and allow you to study their properties

-To function, the catalog data needs to be downloaded from the following ??? and unzipped in the same file as the Python scripts.
+To function, the catalog data file needs to be unzipped in the same file as the Python scripts.